Downstairs of Penraevon

 The hallway shows promise, with encaustic tiles, stained glass, panelled walls dado rails and lincrusta

-The dining room is very bland but has a north and a south facing window, this was originally the kitchen, and would have led through to the pantry and then the scullery (which is now used as a kitchen)
+The dining room (now Kitchen snug) is very bland but has a north and a south facing window, this was originally the kitchen, and would have led through to the pantry and then the scullery (which is now used as a kitchen)

-The second reception room has a large west facing bay, boarded up fireplace and some interesting plaster detailing (as well as a collection of fire extinguishers) this would have originally been the dining room.
+The second reception room (now Dining Room) has a large west facing bay, boarded up fireplace and some interesting plaster detailing (as well as a collection of fire extinguishers) this would have originally been the dining room.